JessicaMarareni/Math-Brain-Teasers/README.md

 # Math Brain Teasers

 Hi 👋, I'm Jessica Marareni
-I'm learning a little bit of coding here and there.
+I'm learning a little bit of coding here and there💻.
 🔭 I’m currently working on a math game.
 It's nothing fancy, just a project to practise my skills and get a game up up and running.

 <b>How to run the program:</b>